 Philippines: Alternatives to migration: Decent Jobs for Filipino youth

 Despite high economic growth, the Philippines, with a fast-growing population, is not able to provide sufficient jobs to reduce poverty, and its education system cannot meet the skills requirements of growing industries.
 Some 1.46 million young people were unemployed in 2010, half of them with secondary school educations and 40 % with college degrees.
-2.3 million more are in vulnerable employment, with inadequate earnings and lack of social protection.
-In the search of decent work, many young Filipinos move from rural to urban areas, with some opting to go overseas.
+2.3 million more are in vulnerable employment, with inadequate earnings and social protection.
+In the search for decent work, many young Filipinos move from rural to urban areas, with some opting to go overseas.

-The Joint Programme supports the Government's vision of a productive and competitive youth by working on two fronts: increasing access to decent jobs for young men and women in the country’s poorest areas; and improving policies on youth employment and migration by encouraging the participation of all stakeholders in the process.
+The Joint Programme supported the Government's vision of a productive and competitive youth by working on two fronts: increasing access to decent jobs for young men and women in the country’s poorest areas, and improving policies on youth employment and migration by encouraging the participation of all stakeholders in the process.

 - Four pilot Model Mechanisms to channel remittances for local enterprises were developed among former Overseas Filipino Workers (OFWs) and families left behind.
-Capacity building and linkage activities were provided to returning migrants and families, including training and support for enterprise development initiatives to nearly 150 OFWs
+Capacity building and linkage activities were provided to returning migrants and families, including training and support for enterprise development initiatives to nearly 150 OFWs.